neonmik/Wave-Machine-Firmware/README.md

         + DAC

     + Arp:
+        + Bugfix: Fixed a bug where flipping through presets while actively playing (not just holding notes/chords) notes would get stuck sustaining.
+This was down to notes not being transfer from the Arp input buffer to the play buffer before being copied to the standard note handling code.
         + Improvement: Added a control for Chord Arp which can be accessed from
         + Feature: Added a setting for Chord Arp along with its associated functions.
         + Bugfix: Arp was getting stuck at top or bottom of range.
 Reworked Octave direction code, aswell as setDirection code.